From the mid to late 1950s through to the early 1960s, Marvel wasn't about men in tights. It was about MONSTERS!

 First Appearance: Journey into Mystery Vol 1 #62 (November, 1960)

 Xemnu is an alien who has attempted to conquer the Earth several times.
 He has the ability to mind control others to do his tasks.
-These days, he generally gets in fights with The Incredible Hulk, and hence is detailed on the green goliath's Characters Page.
+These days, he generally gets in fights with the Hulk, and you can read more about him on the Hulk's characters page.

 First Appearance: Godzilla: King of the Monsters #10 (May, 1978)